jeet8200/CDN-SNI-Scanner-PLUS-for-V2Ray-xray/README.md

 ---

 ## Features
-# tested in one of the most fucked up country in the world
+# tested and its do the job under heavy fire   90%
 #            update the cdn ips always based on ur location
 Features